fatkh0/digital-electronics-1/02-logic/assignment.md

         report "Input combination 0110, 1000.
 B is less then A FAILED" severity error;

         assert (s_B_equals_A  = '1')
         report "Input combination 0110, 1000.
-B is equals then A FAILED" severity error;
+B is equals A FAILED" severity error;

         -- Report a note at the end of stimulus process report "Stimulus process finished" severity note;